Industry: Global Retail (Grocery, General Merchandise, E-commerce)

 • Walmart’s intent

-• The totality of internal remediation
+• The totality of internal remediation or controls

 • Compliance with all laws